core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Processing in Group Mode # {#mess-processing}

-When using the group mode, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in the following sections.
+When using the group mode, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in this section.

 The group mode MUST be supported, and fulfills the following security objectives, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication and message integrity.